Sex life! Do you have any? Or is your sex life as awesome as the Ferrari you don’t own? Well, yes! You certainly love your sexual partner.

 What’s your Negative/ positive ratio?

 Think About your sex life!
 Reflecting on it, do the positives outweigh the negatives?
-If no, your sex life requires immediate improving.
+If no, your sex life requires immediate improvement.
 For accurate results, write down the positives and negatives of your sex life.
 You should have at least 3 positives to 1 negative.
 Worry not if your negatives are higher.
 Now that you know, you have a chance to fix it!
 This article will come in handy.

 Inability to keep it fresh!